-Causes of this condition range from traumatic injuries and overuse (training and exercising too hard) to arthritis and diseases.
+Causes of this condition range from traumatic injuries and overuse (training and exercising too hard) to age related wear & tear

 - Traumatic injuries.
 If you have sustained an injury to the ligaments of your knee after an accident, the body’s natural reaction is to produce protective fluids.
 Common examples of traumatic injuries that result to the fluid accumulation are ligament tear, broken bones, and meniscus tear.

 - Overuse.
 This is another most common cause of water build-up, which can also be considered another form of traumatic injury on the knee.
 If you are not training properly, and go beyond your personal limits too fast, it may cause a trauma on your knee resulting to swelling, pain, and fluid build-up.

-- Arthritis.
-Rheumatoid arthritis or osteoarthritis can also be the cause of the water on the knee.
+- Degenerative changes resulting in irritation can also be the cause of the water on the knee.
 These conditions can result in swelling, stiffness and joint deformity.

 - Diseases such as tumor, cysts, infection, or bleeding disorders may also be the causes of the water build-up in the around the knee joint.

 Fluid on the Knee Diagnosis

-To determine the cause, your doctor may require an x-ray view to see if there is any broken or dislocated bone in your knee, or find out if the real culprit is arthritis.
+To determine the cause, your doctor may require an x-ray view to see if there is any broken or dislocated bone in your knee, or find out if the real culprit is irritation due to wear & tear.
 A magnetic resonance imaging (MRI) test may also be needed to detect any abnormalities of the knee joint such ligament, tendons or cartilage tear.

-Your doctor may also request for a blood test to determine any evidence of infection, Lyme disease, inflammation, gout, or bleeding disorders.
+Your doctor may also request for a blood test to determine if there is any evidence of infection or other possible cause.